simonholmes001/amino_acid_feature_extraction/README.md

 The second set of features collected come from the <a name="aaindex"></a> [AAindex: Amino Acid Index Database](https://www.genome.jp/aaindex/aaindex_help.html).

 At the time of writing (March, 2020), this database currently consists of 566 indices of physical-chemical information concerning the amino acids.
-The data used here come from the aaindex1, aaindex2 & aaindex3 files which can be downloaded [here](ftp://ftp.genome.jp/pub/db/community/aaindex/).
+The data used here come from the aaindex1 file, which can be downloaded [here](ftp://ftp.genome.jp/pub/db/community/aaindex/).
-Explanations for each of the indices used can be found for [aaindex1](https://www.genome.jp/aaindex/AAindex/list_of_indices), for [aaindex2](https://www.genome.jp/aaindex/AAindex/list_of_matrices)
+Explanations for this index can be found here [aaindex1](https://www.genome.jp/aaindex/AAindex/list_of_indices).
-& for [aaindex3](https://www.genome.jp/aaindex/AAindex/list_of_potentials).
-The downloaded files should be put in a folder called `data/`.